Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

 ### 5. Run the Bower task

 This task will copy the libraries downloaded by Bower into our Managed folder.
-Than be sure to:
+Then be sure to:

 1. Click show all files
 2. Right click the new folders and add to solution

-### 5. Change refferences
+### 5. Change references

-If it work without issue, than feel free to remove nuGet package and related files.
+If it works without issue, then feel free to remove the nuGet package and related files.

-> Trick is to change one library at a time then rinse and repeat!
+> The trick is to change one library at a time then rinse and repeat!

 Feel free to tweet me comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).